 Basically a dream come true, for any chocoholic with a sweet tooth as big as mine!

-So for my fellow Cookie Monsters, you’ll need whole wheat flour (or gluten-free!) and instant oats to start!
+So for my fellow Cookie Monsters, you’ll need whole wheat flour (or gluten-free — see the Notes section for my recommendations!) and instant oats to start!
 Instant oats are also called “quick cooking” or “one minute” oats, and they’re sold in canisters right next to the regular old-fashioned oats at the grocery store.
 They’re smaller and thinner than old-fashioned oats, but they have the same flavor and health benefits!

 It’s extremely important that you measure the oats and flour correctly, using this method or a kitchen scale.
 The oats act like little sponges and soak up moisture from your cookie dough, so if you add too many, your cookies will taste cakey or dry.
 As a chewy cookie lover, that gets a big thumbs down from me!